k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 ## Step 4 - TDM Orchestration Flows

-### Create the TDMOrchestrator.flow from the Template
+### TDMOrchestrator Flow

-Once all LOAD and DELETE flows are ready, create an orchestrator.
 The purpose of the **TDMOrchestrator.flow** is to encapsulate all Broadway flows of the TDM task into a single flow.
 It includes the invocation of all steps such as:

 * Initiate the TDM load.
 * Delete the target data, if required by the task's [operation mode](/articles/TDM/tdm_gui/19_load_task_request_parameters_regular_mode.md#operation-mode) or the [Data Versioning load task](/articles/TDM/tdm_gui/18_load_task_data_versioning_mode).